 The diagram will now show the dependency arrow using a dotted line to indicate that the dependency is disabled. "col1" is now the unambiguous root to the dependency tree and all other dependencies remain intact so that "col2" and "col3" will inherit the correct masked values from any masks defined for "col1".

-Please note: When you disable dependencies in DataVeil these do not affect the status of the actual foreign key definitions in the database schema.
+Note: When a dependency is disabled in DataVeil these do not affect the status of the actual foreign key definitions in the database schema.
 Dependency management within DataVeil is used only by DataVeil to determine how it shall proceed to mask columns.

-To finish this example, if we now add a Number Sequence mask to "col1" you can see that Inherit masks are automatically added to the dependent columns:
+To finish this example, if a Number Sequence mask is added to "col1" you can see that Inherit masks are automatically added to the dependent columns: